Nothing-atl/surface_stable_halftoning/README.md

 ##  Notes

 - MoGe may require CPU fallback on Mac due to MPS limitations
-- Best performance achieved using GPU (H100/A100 recommended)
+- Best performance achieved using any CUDA-capable GPU

 ---